atitsbest/resume/CV.md

 - Mentored interns, junior and senior developers to develop their skills.
 - Conducted workshops for modern web development (backend and frontend).
-- Executed Requirements engineering workshops for a solid specification.
+- Executed Requirements engineering workshops for solid specifications.

 ## Frontend

 ### React.js

+- Analyzed other frontend libs/frameworks and choose the React.js - Typescript combination for its type-checked views.
 - Learned that react.js with context and hooks is now "complete" and does not need much extra state management.
-- Avoided Redux for most projects because of the restrictions it implies and did not need the benefits of it.
 - Accelerated SPA development by curating an efficient set of libs and conventions around React.js.

 ### Typescript